Cuauhtémoc: Legacy

 Monument to Cuauhtémoc in Mexico City.

 In the city of Cuauhtémoc, Chihuahua.

 Cuauhtemoc is the embodiment of indigenist nationalism in Mexico, being the only Aztec emperor who survived the conquest by the Spanish Empire (and their native allies).
 He is honored by a monument on the Paseo de la Reforma, his face has appeared on Mexican coins, banknotes, and he is celebrated in paintings, music, and popular culture.

 Many places in Mexico are named in honour of Cuauhtémoc.
 These include Ciudad Cuauhtémoc in Chihuahua and the Cuauhtémoc borough of Mexico City.
 Smaller towns include Ciudad Cuauhtémoc, Veracruz and Ciudad Cuauhtémoc, Chiapas.

 Statue of Cuauhtémoc in Los Angeles, California.

 Monument to Cuauhtémoc at Praça Cuauhtémoc (Cuauhtémoc Square) in Rio de Janeiro, Brazil.
 Dedicated in 1922, the monument was a gift from the Mexican government to Brazil in celebration of the 100th anniversary of the Brazilian independence.

 The Cuauhtémoc is a vessel of the Mexican Navy that serves as a cultural ambassador with frequent visits to world ports.
 There is a Cuauhtémoc station on Line 1 of the Mexico City metro as well as one for Moctezuma.
 There is also a metro station in Monterrey named after him.

 Cuauhtémoc is also one of the few non-Spanish given names for Mexican boys that is perennially popular.
 Individuals with this name include the politician Cuauhtémoc Cárdenas and footballer Cuauhtémoc Blanco.

-In the Aztec campaign of the PC game Age of Empires II: The Conquerors, the player plays as Cuauhtémoc, despite the name Montezuma for the campaign itself, and Cuauhtémoc narrates the openings and closings to each scenario.
-In the next installment to the series, Age of Empires 3: The War Chiefs, Cuauhtémoc is the leader of Aztecs.

 In the 1996 Rage Against the Machine single People of the Sun, lyricist Zack De La Rocha rhymes "Tha fifth sun sets get back reclaim.
 Tha spirit of Cuahtemoc alive and untamed."

-Cuauhtémoc, in the name Guatemoc, is portrayed sympathetically in the adventure novel Montezuma's Daughter, by H. Rider Haggard.
+Cuauhtémoc, in the name Guatemoc, is portrayed sympathetically in the adventure novel Montezuma's Daughter (1893), by H. Rider Haggard.
 First appearing in Chapter XIV, he becomes friends with the protagonist after they save each other's lives.
 His coronation, torture, and death are described in the novel.